sodascience/metasyn/docs/source/improve_synth.rst

 Some distributions produce only values that are unique without any repeats (see distributions starting with ``Unique`` in :doc:`api/metasyn.distribution`).
 By default, metasyn will not select any unique distributions.
 An exception is the :class:`metasyn.distribution.UniqueKeyDistribution <UniqueKeyDistribution>`; if values in the column are sequentially increasing.
-When the column represents a variable that is known to be unique (such as IDs), this can be represented with:
+When the column represents a variable that is known to be unique (such as IDs or other key variables), this uniqueness can be enforced with:

 .. tab:: Python